technicalguru/php-database/README.md

 # php-database
 A PHP library for accessing databases easily.
-The library provide a MySQL/MariaDB falavoured database object that abstracts many daily task in SQL writing, such as quoting, escaping, building SQL statement, WHERE clauses, error handling and so on.
+The library provide a MySQL/MariaDB flavoured database object that abstracts many daily task in SQL writing, such as quoting, escaping, building SQL statements, WHERE clauses, error handling and so on.

-A Data Access Object (DAO) base class is also provided to cater for object-relational mapping tasks.
+A [Data Access Object (DAO)](#how-to-use-a-database-access-object-dao) base class is also provided to cater for object-relational mapping tasks.
 The interface will make it easier to find objects by ID, create and update them, using special data objects of your own.

-Finally, a Query API is provided to support a flexible writing of restrictions - independant of any SQL dialect.
+Finally, a [Query API](#query-api) is provided to support a flexible writing of restrictions - independant of any SQL dialect.

 # License
 This project is licensed under [GNU LGPL 3.0](LICENSE.md).